 So you’re thinking, your car AC is overcharged.
-The coolant is in excess, so your logical thinking is simply to get what’s the surplus coolant inside.
+The coolant is in excess, so your logical thinking is to get the surplus coolant inside.
 Easier said than done.

 When people talk about car AC coolant, they use the term Freon.
-That’s true, but Freon is illegal now because apparently it’s not good for the environment.
-It has been replaced by less dangerous chemicals which are the new coolant materials which are being injected into your car AC.
+That’s true, but Freon is illegal now because apparently, it’s not good for the environment.
+It has been replaced by less dangerous chemicals, which are the new coolant materials injected into your car AC.

 You would be saying that, ok, I’ll do it myself, get the excess coolant out.
-We warn again, that’s a very dangerous task to do, without any training whatsoever.
+We warn again, that’s a hazardous task to do, without any training whatsoever.

-You don’t want these chemicals to get on your skin and you don’t want to inhale any of their fumes.
-And your work should be pretty accurate with the coolant quantity that’s supposed to left in the car AC.
+You don’t want these chemicals to get on your skin, and you don’t want to inhale any of their fumes.
+And your work should be pretty accurate with the coolant quantity that’s supposed to leave in the car AC.

 Firstly, safety gear like gloves and eye protection should be worn at all times.
 We don’t want an industrial accident to happen here.

-There are government laws that are guidelines when putting in coolant chemicals into the car AC.
-Countries have become stricter with anything that’s affecting negatively the ozone layer and causing global warming, and this includes car AC coolants.
+There are government laws that are guidelines when putting coolant chemicals into the car AC.
+Countries have become stricter with anything that’s negatively affecting the ozone layer and causing global warming, and this includes car AC coolants.

 So this isn’t one of the car tinkering activities you would want to do by yourself.
-Yes you’re free to buy big quantities of coolant from the hardware, but you should know the government rules that enforce their release into the car AC.
+Yes, you’re free to buy large quantities of coolant from the hardware, but you should know the government rules that enforce their release into the car AC.

 And if you’re thinking of letting the staff at the hardware store install the coolant into your car AC, you’re doing something illegal!